 You’ve probably have started packing up the thermals, neck gaiters, gloves, and padded shorts for your next snowy excursion.
 But there is one vital piece of winter equipment that so many overlooks.
 Ski sunglasses.
 Sure, you might think it’s winter and the sun won’t be too strong, but that doesn’t mean your eyes aren’t getting exposed to some damaging sunlight.
 When you’re surrounded by white snow and ice, light is hitting you from all sides.
 So, you need to protect your eyes.

 But let’s get real—you can’t go wearing normal sunglasses on the slopes.
 Not if you’re serious.
 Extreme conditions, like a sunny day on the slopes, calls for extreme sunglasses.
-The best ski and snowboard sunglasses are all about cutting down the right amount of light so you can see more of your environment instead of squinting the entire way down the slopes.
+The best ski sunglasses are all about cutting down the right amount of light so you can see more of your environment instead of squinting the entire way down the slopes.

 Best Ski and Snowboard Sunglasses Reviewed

-Oakley is a brand that is loved and trusted around the world for their quality.
-It should be no surprise that it is included in this list of the best sunglasses for ski and snowboarding.
+Oakley is a brand that is loved and trusted around the world for its quality.
+It should be no surprise that it is included in this list of the best sunglasses for skiing and snowboarding.
 In fact, Oakley’s Wind Jacket 2.0 sunglasses with Prizm Snow Sapphire lenses are your match made in heaven for both sunny and cloudy conditions.
 Prizm lenses are fabricated to enhance color, not reduce it.
 Prizm Snow Sapphire lenses have the following specifications: